deep-stack/ts-nitro/packages/server/README.md

 ## `ts-nitro` - `go-nitro`

-Instructions to run instances of `ts-nitro` (node) and `go-nitro` clients and create a ledger channel between them
+Instructions to run instances of `ts-nitro` (node) and `go-nitro` nodes and create a ledger channel between them

 ### Setup